MicrosoftDocs/dynamics365smb-docs/business-central/inventory-how-register-new-items.md

 ### Items used in production orders

-If you want to register items that are used in production orders, you specify the replenishment system as *Prod. order* on the **Replenishment** FastTab.
+To register items that you use in production orders, specify the replenishment system as **Prod. order** on the **Replenishment** FastTab.
 For more information, see [About Production Orders](production-about-production-orders.md).

 ### Primary and alternate vendors